McShelby/hugo-theme-relearn/exampleSite/content/content/layouts/_index.en.md

 ### Template

-Define a template file in your project at `archetypes/<kind>.md` and make sure it has at least the frontmatter parameter for that archetype like
+Define a template file in your project at `archetypes/<kind>.md` and make sure it has at least the front matter parameter for that archetype like

 ````toml {title="&lt;kind&gt;.md"}
 +++